-30. Recreational enjoyment and the public benefits of reserves are enhanced through the appropriate management of woodlots.

-- 31. The loss of woodlots on reserves is minimised through active management and maintenance. - 32.
-The ecological integrity, indigenous biodiversity values and landscape values of reserves are enhanced through the protection of woodlots.
+- 30. Recreational enjoyment and the public benefits of reserves are enhanced through the appropriate management of woodlands. - 31.
+The loss of woodlands on reserves is minimised through active management and maintenance. - 32.
+The landscape values of reserves are enhanced through the protection of woodlands.